 The Unit’s programmes are supported by a core set of prospective cohort studies, detailed quantitative trait metabolic studies, case-control studies and trials that serve both aetiological and preventive purposes.
 Collaborations between studies and programmes allow data from individual studies to be analysed by many programmes to identify trends and links in different areas of interest.
 Read more about our studies.

-Underpinning all our scientific programmes and studies are specialist Research Support teams.
+Underpinning all our scientific programmes and studies are specialist Research Operations teams.
 These include data management, information technology, laboratory analysis, statistics and data science, physical activity and anthropometric measurement, study coordination, field epidemiology, and communications.
-Read more about Research Support.
+Read more about Research Operations.

 Cambridge Epidemiology and Trial Unit (CETU)